 Are you ready to uncover some fascinating and lesser-known facts about Chile?
-This stunning South American country is bursting with natural wonders, captivating culture, and surprising highlights that make it an irresistible destination.
+This stunning South American country is full of surprises.

 1. Chile’s Official National Dance Is the Cueca